Pill Club Birth Control Review

 If you’re paying without insurance, there are three different subscription options to choose from, with varying prices.
 Here is a quick breakdown of how much Pill Club birth control pills cost under each plan:

 - 3-Month: $32 ($11 per pack)

 If you’re paying out-of-pocket, it can be an additional $15/ year for their premium services.
 That includes online consultations and receiving consistent care from their medical team over text.

-For those planning to use The Pill Club’s services just once, the monthly plan is the best option.
-Keep in mind, the 3-month and yearly plans are recommended by the medical team if you’re trying to keep up a pill regimen.
-It’s easy to forget your dose if you’re always on the go, so these long term programs can help you out.
+The monthly plan is the best option for those planning to use The Pill Club’s services just once.
+Keep in mind that the medical team recommends the 3-month and yearly plans if you’re trying to keep up a pill regimen.
+It’s easy to forget your dose if you’re always on the go, so these long-term programs can help you out.

 Pill Club Reviews: What Do Customers Think?

 You’re probably wondering, is the Pill Club legit?
 The 4000+ glowing reviews on their website point to yes.
 This telehealth company receives high praise for their convenient services and accessibility.
 People also rave about their affordability and simplicity.

 Our Pill Club birth control review came across many positive testimonies on their official site.
 One customer says, “The Pill Club is so convenient!
 I used to have to drive 15 minutes away to the pharmacy every month to get my pills.
 Their customer service is the best!
 Whenever I have a problem, I text them and within a day, they respond.”

 A first-time user says, “I actually love The Pill Club.
 They really outdo themselves.
 It’s my very beginning journey with contraceptives and I was kind of scared.
 The Pill Club was easy, fast, and so warm.
 I genuinely feel good and taken care of.
 Will stay forever!”